 Any child with ichthyosis is likely to have dryness of skin, which would increase in winter months and improve in summer months.
 Most of the children do not have any other problem, sometimes secondary infection can occur secondary to excoriations caused by itching.
 In case of x-linked recessive ichthyosis there may be non descent of testis for which a surgeon should be consulted.

 No, it is not life threatening.
 Though it looks cosmetically disfiguring but has very little impact on health.

 Q. Is there a permanent cure for ichthyosis?

-At present it is not possible to completely get rid of this disease because it is a genetic problem, but lots of research is underway and with gene therapy we may be able to cure this disease in future.
+At present it is not possible to completely get rid of this disease because it is a genetic problem, but lots of research is underway and with gene treatment we may be able to cure this disease in future.

 Q. What are the common treatment options available for ichthyosis?

 Most important is to maintain adequate hydration of skin by using plenty of moisturizers.
 Applying them immediately after bath when skin is moist will help a lot and child will feel better.
 In case of thick scaling sometimes we may need to add keratolytic agents, but that decision should be left to dermatologists.